 If your child is talking but he or she speaks in a monotone, this may be a problem with prosody, or the natural inflection of words.
 This can be a challenge for many ASD kids, so it's important to check it out if the problem persists.

 Limited Use of Speech

 Many children on the spectrum are very verbal.
 They may have great vocabularies, but they may not be able to use their words to get what they need.
 For instance, they may be able to label every body part or every vehicle they see, but they can't seem to ask for a snack or request that you pick them up.

 Toddlers on the autism spectrum often play with parts of toys, such as the wheels of a toy car or the door of a toy house.
-They may play with baby toys that are developmentally too young for them, or they may become fixated on household objects without understanding or being interested in the purpose of those objects.
+They may play with baby toys that are developmentally too young for them, or they may become fixated on household objects without understanding or being interested in their purpose.
 For example, a toddler with autism may love potholders but not have any interest their practical use.
 Additionally, typically developing toddlers and preschoolers are beginning to engage in pretend play, but children with ASD may show not interest in this activity.

 Does Not Show Things

 Another early symptom of autism is a lack of showing.
-Children on the spectrum often struggle with Theory of Mind, which is the idea that different people have different perspectives.
-They may feel no need to show you're a favorite toy or a new skill, since they don't see your perspective as different from theirs.
+Children on the spectrum often struggle with Theory of Mind, which is the idea different people have different perspectives.
+They may feel no need to show you a favorite toy or a new skill since they don't see your perspective as different from theirs.
 If your child never shows you things, consult your pediatrician about your concerns.

 Engages in Repetitive Movements